 CSUK applies the Standardised Approach in determining the risk weights applied for the calculation of regulatory capital requirements for credit and counterparty risk under Pillar 1.
-Under this approach, ratings published by External Credit Assessment Institutions ('ECAIs') are mapped to Credit Quality Steps ('CQS') according to mapping tables laid down by the European Banking Authority ('EBA').
+Under this approach, ratings published by External Credit Assessment

+Institutions ('ECAIs') are mapped to Credit Quality Steps ('CQS') according to mapping tables laid down by the European Banking Authority ('EBA').
 The CQS value is then mapped to a risk weight percentage.
-The ECAIs used by CSUK for all types of exposures are Standard & Poor's, Moody's and Fitch.
+The ECAI used by CSUK for all types of exposures is Standard & Poor's.

-Credit exposures under the Standardised Approach
+Credit Exposures under the Standardised Approach